andrew-johnson-4/probably.lm/README.md

 * modern neural networks can be thought of as general function approximators
 * blackbox learning takes a long time to train, but can learn a lot of interesting things with just many training examples
 * whitebox learning converges faster
-* network topology affects what functions can be learned with that model and how fast it will converge
+* network topology affects what functions can be learned with that model, how fast it will converge, and the quality of the final result

 so